Jostarndt/NNCodec-FL-MixedTokenTransformer/docs/Readme.md

 # Paper

-Until the paper is officially available, we will provide a PDf here
+We will provide a PDF here until the paper is officially available.